ZongyuanShen/ZongyuanShen.github.io/_pages/about.md

 <p style="color:red;">
 <b>
-  I am an in-coming Postdoctoral Fellow in the Robotics Institute at Carnegie Mellon University.
+  I am an in-coming Postdoctoral Fellow in the <a href="https://www.ri.cmu.edu/">Robotics Institute</a> at <a href="https://www.cmu.edu/">Carnegie Mellon University</a>.
 </b>
 </p>